Skip to main content

 Testing Your Strategy: What You Need to Know

-Before you start trading real money with any scalping strategy, you absolutely need to test it thoroughly.
-This is where most people skip steps and end up losing money unnecessarily.
+Before trading real money, you need to test thoroughly.
+This is where most people skip steps and lose unnecessarily.

-Paper Trading: After backtesting looks good, run the strategy in paper trading mode for at least a month.
-This helps you understand how the strategy performs in real-time market conditions and gives you a feel for the trade frequency and typical holding periods.
+Paper Trading: After backtesting looks solid, run the strategy in paper mode for at least a month.
+This shows you how it behaves in real-time conditions and gives you a feel for trade frequency and holding periods.

-For a deeper dive into proper strategy testing, check out this guide on TradingView backtesting which covers the essential steps for validating your trading strategies.
+For a deeper breakdown of validation methods, this guide on TradingView backtesting covers the essential steps for strategy validation.

 Managing Expectations: The Reality of Scalping